HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

 ## Configuring Core host

 In a full deployment, Core and all other applications share the same host.
 It is recommended to configure the host before you start the deployment.
-This approach requires that you know the fully qualified domain name (FQDN) or the IP address assigned by HAProxy in advance.
+This approach requires that you know the Fully Qualified Domain Name (FQDN) or the IP address assigned by HAProxy in advance.

 If this information is available, define the host using the following syntax: